Building Containers for HPC

 Create Docker container

-Build container from Dockerfile
+• Build container from Dockerfile

 podman build . -t quill:1.0 -f Dockerfile-quill

-See built docker (podman) container
+• See built docker (podman) container

 podman image list

-Create Apptainer container
+Create Apptainer container from Podman

-Save docker (podman) image in tarball
+• Save podman image in a tarball

 podman save quill:1.0 > quill.tar